What is the primary purpose of patent claims?

 Prepare for the Manual of Patent Examining Procedure Exam.
 Study with quizzes and multiple-choice questions, with hints and explanations.
 Master the MPEP content and excel in your exam!

-In contrast, while providing a summary of the invention, detailing the inventor’s background, or submitting evidence of prior art may be relevant to other parts of the patent application or the patenting process, they do not fulfill the primary function of the patent claims.
+While providing a summary of the invention, describing the inventor's background, or submitting evidence of prior art may be relevant to the patent application process, they do not encapsulate the main function of patent claims.
+The claims serve a distinct role in establishing legal boundaries that protect the invention from infringement, which is critical for the patent to fulfill its purpose in promoting technological advancement.

 Subscribe